torkvato/CombatStats-MM67-mod/README.md

     - Elements-Colored Resistances with average resistance percentage
     - Final Melee and Ranged damage metric in the form of thoroughly [calculated] DPS, for best weapon combination selection
     - Effective health ("Vitality"), employing HP, Armor Class (physical avoidance) and Magic resistances in single metric
-    - [Optional] Skill tooltips, like total Merchant discount or current Disarm skill vs. area difficulty [enabled by default]
+    - Skill tooltips, like total Merchant discount or current Disarm skill vs. area difficulty [Optional, enabled by default]
 - Convenience features
     - Automatic items sorting.
 Borrowed from MAW MMMerge mod, with minor changes.
     - Designated players can get alchemy ingredients and unidentified items in their packs
-    - [Optional] Sharing max ID Item and Repair skills over the party [disabled by default]
+    - Sharing max ID Item and Repair skills over the party [Optional, disabled by default]
-    - [Optional] Grandmaster ID Monster info with ALT pressed [disabled by default]
+    - Grandmaster ID Monster info with ALT pressed [Optional, disabled by default]

+## Illustrations

+## Detailed descriptions
-## Calculated Damage Metrics
+### Calculated Damage Metrics

 - Hit percentage is calculated on the base of current To-Hit modifier against the mob with AC equal to the current player level
  P = (15 + PlayerAttack * 2) / (30 + PlayerAttack * 2 + PlayerLvl)